Security Defense Weapons Logo

 Personal Security Tips Criminal don’t want you to know!

-2. The two things I hate most: barking dogs and nosy neighbors.
+2. The two things I hate most are barking dogs and nosy neighbors.

-4. I’m not complaining, but why would you pay all that money for a fancy alarm system and leave your house without setting it?
+4. I’m not complaining, but why would you pay for a fancy alarm system and leave your house without setting it?

-5. I love looking in your windows.
-I’m looking for signs that you’re home, and for flat screen TVs or gaming systems I’d like.
+5. I love looking at your windows.
+I’m looking for signs that you’re home, and for flat screen TVs or gaming systems, I’d like.

-6. I’ll drive or walk through your neighborhood at night, before you close the blinds, just to pick my targets.
+6. I’ll drive or walk through your neighborhood at night before you close the blinds to pick my targets.

 7. Avoid announcing your vacation on your Facebook page.
 It’s easier than you think to look up your address.